A place for every volunteer.

 CHOOSE YOUR LEVEL OF ENGAGEMENT

-- Support can include mucking; grounds upkeep; feeding and watering; building maintenance (construction/plumbing/ electrical); maintaining and driving farm equipment and trailers; administrative/office work; or volunteering at our Hug-A-Horse thrift store.
+Support can include mucking; grounds upkeep; feeding and watering; building maintenance (construction/plumbing/ electrical); maintaining and driving farm equipment and trailers; administrative/office work; or volunteering at our thrift store.

 Level 1-2* Horse Handling (White beginner badge)

-- Ranch hands who wish to work with horses of any level must first successfully complete volunteer orientation and Horse Handling 101 and 102.
+Ranch hands who wish to work with horses of any level must first successfully complete volunteer orientation and Horse Handling 101 and 102.
+Cost for this level of training is a $35 donation.
 For class details and to register, click here.
 After completion, ranch hands earn the right to handle Level 1 and 2 horses.

 Level 1-5* Horse Handling (Orange novice badge)

-- Prerequisites: Volunteer Orientation and Horse Handling 101 and 102.
+Prerequisites: Volunteer Orientation and Horse Handling 101 and 102.
 Ranch hands wishing to handle any level horse must successfully complete these classes.
+Cost for this level of training is a $10 donation.

 Groundwork Training and Riding (Purple advanced badge)

-- Prerequisites: Horse Handling 101/102 and Rhythm and Respect 101/102.
+Prerequisites: Horse Handling 101/102 and Rhythm and Respect 101/102.
 After completion, ranch hands earn the right to groundwork (lunge) any level of horse.
+Cost for this level of training is a $10 donation.

 *Horse level descriptions